 - you are wholly responsible for any content you post, including content that you choose to share

 - we will remove, in whole or in part, or ignore posts that we feel are inappropriate

 - we will report and remove any social media profiles that are set up using nidirect imagery without permission

-- are deceptive or misleading
+- deceptive or misleading

-- violate any intellectual property rights
+- in violation of any intellectual property rights

-- are spam (persistent negative and/ or abusive tweeting in which the aim is to provoke a response)
+- spam (persistent negative and/ or abusive tweeting in which the aim is to provoke a response)

 - uses offensive images as their profile picture